Canine follicular dysplasia

 Follicular dysplasia is a genetic disease of dogs causing alopecia, also called hair loss.
 It is caused by hair follicles that are misfunctioning due to structural abnormality.
 There are several types, some affecting only certain breeds.
 Diagnosis is achieved through a biopsy, and treatment is rarely successful.
 Certain breeds, such as the Mexican Hairless Dog and Chinese Crested Dog, are bred specifically for alopecia.

 Structural follicular dysplasia

 Structural follicular dysplasia varies by breed but all involve weakened hairs that break easily.
 Hair loss is originally seen in areas of repeated grooming or trauma, for instance the neck because of contact with a collar.
 Hair regrowth may occur, but the hair will be even weaker and the pattern will repeat.
-The dogs are affected between the ages of two to four years, and it is most commonly seen on the back towards the tail.
+The dogs are affected between the ages of two and four years, and it is most commonly seen on the back towards the tail.
 Progression of the hair loss to cover the trunk can occur.